aasheth/aasheth.github.io/_pages/project-2.md

 ## Introduction

+{: style="text-align: justify;"}
 The Retrieval-Augmented Generation (RAG) approach combines retrieval mechanisms with large language models (LLMs) to enhance factual question-answering capabilities by incorporating relevant external documents.
 This project develops a RAG system to answer questions about Pittsburgh and Carnegie Mellon University (CMU).
 Our system aims to provide an accessible tool where users can instantly retrieve concise answers from extensive documents without manually searching through them, making it highly valuable for students, researchers, and the general public.

-**Social Impact**: By streamlining access to information within lengthy documents, this RAG pipeline holds significant potential for enhancing productivity and information accessibility.
-In future work, we plan to fine-tune this system for scientific and engineering domains, allowing researchers, engineers, and students to quickly obtain insights from academic papers or critical technical documents, saving time and facilitating knowledge discovery across complex datasets.
+{: style="text-align: justify;"}
+**Social Impact**: This RAG system revolutionizes how users access information, saving significant time and effort.
+For students and researchers, it enables quick insights from academic or technical documents, removing barriers to knowledge discovery.
+By adapting this tool for scientific and engineering domains, it has the potential to accelerate innovation, foster cross-disciplinary collaboration, and democratize access to critical technical knowledge, empowering users worldwide.

 ---

 ## Method

+{: style="text-align: justify;"}
 This RAG system integrates document retrieval with sequence-to-sequence generation for an end-to-end question-answering framework.
 My contributions included setting up dataset embeddings, constructing the RAG model pipeline, conducting ablations on datasets and models, and verifying test data accuracy.
 My teammate managed data scraping, dataset creation with various chunking strategies, crafting Q&A pairs, and initial Q&A pair annotation.

 ### Approach: